Disappearance of Maura Murray: Preparations and departure

 Shortly after midnight on Monday, February 9, Murray used her personal computer to search MapQuest for directions to the Berkshires and Burlington, Vermont.
 The first reported contact Murray had with anyone on February 9 was at 1:00 p.m., when she emailed her boyfriend: "I love you more stud.
 I got your messages, but honestly, I didn't feel like talking too much of anyone, I promise to call today though.
 Love you, Maura".
-Murray also made a phone call inquiring about renting a condominium at the same Bartlett, New Hampshire, condo association with which her family had vacationed in the past.
-Telephone records indicate the call lasted three minutes.
-The owner did not rent the condo to Murray.
-At 1:13 p.m., Murray called a fellow nursing student for reasons unknown.
+Murray also made a phone call inquiring about renting a condominium in Bartlett, New Hampshire, where her family had vacationed in the past.
+Telephone records indicate the call lasted three minutes but the owner did not remember the call and did not rent to Murray.
+At 1:13 p.m., Murray called a fellow nursing student, though the reason is unknown; John Healey, a New Hampshire private investigator familiar with the case suggested she may have arranged to give her scrubs to a fellow nursing student.
+Family member Helena Murray posited that Maura might have called because she was returning scrubs she had previously borrowed.

 On the afternoon of Monday, February 9, at 1:24 pm, Murray emailed a work supervisor of the nursing school faculty that she would be out of town for a week due to a death in her family.
 According to her family, no such death had taken place.
 Murray also said she would contact them when she returned.
 At 2:05 p.m., Murray called a number which provides recorded information about booking hotels in Stowe, Vermont.
 The call lasted approximately five minutes.
 At 2:18 p.m., she telephoned her boyfriend and left a voice message promising him they would talk later.
 This call ended after one minute.